KilluaUwU/Support-Manual/README.md

 2. If didn't help, ask what GPU does user have
 3. If it's NVIDIA 40/50 series, ask if they have smooth motion enabled in nvidia app

+## Uni Endfield/Duet Night Abyss/Wuthering Waves

+1. Always first ask if user enabled dx11 in game launcher/used -dx11 on steam
+2. If not, ask them to do

 ## Hwid mismatch

 Means user need a hwid reset, should be handled by adwin